 You can purchase just the license plate holder and use your own or the original indicators.
 Alternatively, you have the option of a pair of standard signals for an additional 15 Euros or for another $100 they’ll include a pair of LED mini signals.

 I went with the latter and they are definitely worth the money.

-They are very neat and tidy and barely noticeable until they are on.
+They are very neat and tidy and barely noticeable until they are being used.
 They sell these separately for $65 a pair.
 The reason they are $100 if ordered with the number plate holder is that they put bullet connectors on the end and include adaptors so they can then plug directly into your Triumph Bobber wiring harness.

 Dropping The Rear Wheel